Squeezed Attention: Accelerating Long Context Length LLM Inference

 \section{Introduction}

-Large Language Models (LLMs) have seen rapid advancements in recent years, enabling a range of downstream applications including document Question Answering (QA) and complex analysis over structured and unstructured documents.
-Performance on these document processing and analysis tasks has benefited from the increased context lengths of newer open-source \cite{liu2024world, touvron2023llama} and closed-source \cite{achiam2023gpt, claude2, gemini15} models, as these tasks benefit from incorporating a large amount of input context in order to condition the model to generate particular outputs.
+Large Language Models (LLMs) have seen rapid advancements in recent years, enabling a range of downstream applications including Question Answering (QA) and analysis over structured and unstructured documents.
+Performance on these tasks has benefited from the increased context lengths of newer open-source \cite{liu2024world, touvron2023llama} and closed-source \cite{achiam2023gpt, claude2, gemini15} models, as these tasks benefit from incorporating a large amount of input context in order to condition the model to generate particular outputs.
 However, deployment of LLMs for downstream applications is constrained by inference costs, with LLM inference requiring significant computational resources as well as memory capacity and bandwidth.
 In particular, long context-length applications have large memory capacity and memory bandwidth requirements due to the size of the KV cache, which increases linearly with respect to sequence length \cite{tang2024quest,hooper2024kvquant,li2024snapkv}.

 For many applications such as in-context learning, document QA, and code generation, over a series of prompts a large portion of the input context is fixed.
-For example, the input context may contain system instructions, documentation, source code, as well as particular few-shot in-context examples for the target task.
-This fixed context, which is reused in successive prompts, is extremely beneficial for tailoring the model to the target application; however, increasing the size of the fixed context poses a significant challenge for inference efficiency.
+This fixed context, which may contain system instructions, documentation, or few-shot examples, is extremely beneficial for tailoring the model to the target application.
+However, increasing the length of the fixed context poses a significant challenge for inference efficiency.
 Throughout this work, we will refer to this portion of the prompt as the ``fixed context,'' and we will refer to the portion that corresponds to the user requests that come in online as the ``user input.''
 The user input is appended after the fixed context and provided to the model.
 For many long-context applications, the fixed context portion of the prompt is much longer than the user input portion of the prompt, and the attention computation for this fixed context portion typically dominates the inference runtime.
-In this work, our aim is to take advantage of the fact that this context is fixed and available prior to inference.
-This allows us to optimize the attention to this fixed context when processing incoming user inputs and generating outputs.
+In this work, our aim is to take advantage of the fact that this context is fixed and available prior to inference in order to optimize attention to the fixed context for new user requests.